 My Video Review

-Please like, comment and subscribe as my channel is brand new and I could really use your support!!
+Please like, comment and subscribe to my growing channel.
+I would really appreciate any support!! 🙂

 I like them with these genres, but they really do shine with more bass emphasized music.